 Under 18’s need to have an adult chaperone present at all times during treatment, this should ideally be a parent or guardian.
 This needs to be communicated with me at the time of booking.

 I currently offer treatments of either 60 or 90 minutes.
 Please keep in mind that the initial consultation takes up part of your treatment time.

 What to wear

 Soft tissue therapy involves more than just massage techniques.
 Some of these can be applied through clothing.
 This means that you are welcome to wear whatever you are comfortable to be treated in.
 I may suggest removing certain items of clothing other than your underwear, in order to apply techniques that require skin contact.
 Your comfort, safety, and security are the most important thing, and the choice is always yours.
 Most people dress down (in private) to their underwear or small sports shorts, this enables me use all of the massage techniques I am trained to use.
 If you normally wear a bra, a traditional back fastening bra is preferable, as with your permission, it enables me to access the full surface of your back and then refasten the bra before asking you to change positions.
 Where possible I always use towels to cover up the parts of the body that are not being treated in that moment.

-Treatments are additionally available at your home or place of work in Central, South, East or South East London (travel zones 1 - 3).
-Please enquire by telephone.
+Treatments are also available at your home or place of work within London travel zones 1 - 2.
+Please enquire by telephone or email.